suluke/gdx.automation/Readme.md

-# Input recorder and playback for libGdx
+# Input recorder and playback for libGDX
 ## Introduction
 For the last project I was involved in, our team was supposed to drive the test coverage as high as possible.
 We had based it on libGDX, which is great, but with its scene2d.ui package renders most of the GUI tools out there unusable.